 Overwatering can be as damaging as under watering.
 Be sure that the area surrounding your plant has adequate drainage to move water away from the plant.
 If you choose to plant in a container, always select one with drainage holes to prevent your plant's roots from sitting in water.

-Once established, agastache is drought tolerant and requires little watering.
+Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
+In early spring, cut each plant back to 6 inches or less to allow new growth to emerge.

-Apply a 2-4 inch layer of shredded bark, compost, leaves, straw or other organic matter around your plants to promote moisture retention, maintain even soil temperatures and discourage weed growth.
+CONTINUING CARE (Continued) MULCHING Apply a 2-4 inch layer of shredded bark, compost, leaves, straw or other organic matter around your plants to promote moisture retention, maintain even ¥ soil temperatures and discourage weed growth.
 Replenish the mulch as needed.

-CONTINUING CARE (Continued)

 Keep the area around your plants free of weeds.
-Weeds compete with surrounding plants for food, water and light.
+EEDIN Weeds compete with surrounding plants for food, water and light.
 Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.

-Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
-Discontinue feeding after September 1st to allow your plants to harden off for winter dormancy.
-Resume fertilizing when new growth appears in spring.
+Feed your plants once every 2-3 weeks during the FEEDING growing season with a water-soluble fertilizer.
+Discontinue feeding after September 1st so your 田 plants can harden off for winter dormancy.
+Resume plants can harden off for winter dormancy.
+Resume fertilizing when new growth appears in the spring.

-Remove spent flowers as blooms fade to maintain a tidy appearance and encourage continuous flowering.
-Do not cut agastache back in fall.
-During winter, the previous season's growth will act as insulation to protect the roots from cold damage.
-In early spring, cut each plant back to 6 inches or less.
-New growth will emerge as spring temperatures rise.